 - homes have already settled, eliminating possible problems that arise from this happening after the purchase of home

 As you can see, there are advantages to both.
 Most people consider both new and existing homes before they decide to purchase.
-Should you be thinking about buying a new house, here are 10 points to consider before you visit your first model home.
+Should you be considering buying a new house, here are 10 points to consider before visiting your first model home.

 1. Determine a Comfortable Price Range